 First things first, how does it feel to be selected as a finalist?

-It’s an incredible honour to be chosen as a finalist.
+It’s an incredible honor to be chosen as a finalist.
 I’ll have the opportunity to attend the Women in Sales Summit and I’m really looking forward to the opportunity to sit in on discussions and learn from some of the top women in sales from across Europe.
-Over the past six years, I’ve really found my niche working with tech-based start-ups and it feels great to be recognised for the things I’ve achieved at techspert.io.
+Over the past six years, I’ve really found my niche working with tech-based start-ups and it feels great to be recognized for the things I’ve achieved at techspert.io.

 What’s it like being a woman in sales?

 There aren’t many of us in sales so at times it feels like being a unicorn.
 A LinkedIn report found that women represent 39% of the workforce in sales with this percentage only increasing by 3% over the past decade.
-Just last month I attended a sales workshop where I was one of two women, with a total attendance of about 20 people, and during my career I’ve only had one woman manager.
+Just last month I attended a sales workshop where I was one of two women, with a total attendance of about 20 people, and during my career, I’ve only had one woman manager.
 More needs to be done to close the gender gap in sales and encourage more women to pursue a sales career.

 What can companies do to attract women candidates?